 John 15:3 “now ye are clean because of the Word.”
 The disciples were saved but never surrendered until after Christ’s resurrection.
 Discipleship is not sonship.
 The disciples were never fully surrendered, yet they were saved and cleansed before the cross.

 Failure of preachers to define terms

-These false teachers fail to distinguish between genuine faith and a living reality of that faith in ones (saved) life.
+These false teachers fail to distinguish between genuine faith and the living reality of that faith in one’s (saved) life.
 Cf. Jn.
 2:23 with 12:42.

-The answer to the problem is to explain the problem, not to produce a false teaching.
+The answer to the problem is to explain the problem, not to produce false teaching.

 These teachers fail to properly interpret James 2 and Ephesians 2:10 as the result of salvation, not the cause.